SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ##### COMPLETE THE ACTION

 The opposite of “Stop the Action,” this objective ending sees the characters charged with initiating an event, performing a ritual, and so forth.
-For instance, if the heroes are attempting to launch an airship while repelling a [[Time Raider|time raider]] boarding party, the encounter could be over the moment the heroes manage to activate the vessel and take off with just a few time raiders actually aboard.
+For instance, if the heroes are attempting to launch an airship while repelling a [[Time Raider|time raider]] boarding party, the encounter could be over the moment the heroes manage to activate the vessel and take off with just a few [[Time Raider|time raiders]] actually aboard.

 ##### OBJECTIVES AND ENCOUNTER DIFFICULTY